 • Virginia Super Lawyers (2013-2020); “Rising Star” (2012)

-Tim has experience in all phases of complex litigation, including serving as lead trial counsel in federal and state courts and in arbitration, where he has secured both jury verdicts and numerous defense judgments for his clients in both bench and jury trials.
-He also has substantial class action experience, having served as counsel in connection with more than 100 proposed class actions.
-Additionally, Tim has served as counsel on successful appeals before the Supreme Court of Virginia, the U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Ninth Circuit.
+Tim’s practice is grounded in all phases of complex litigation.
+He has served as lead trial counsel in federal and state courts and in arbitration, securing jury verdicts and numerous defense judgments for his clients in both bench and jury trials.
+He has acted as counsel in more than 100 proposed class actions, including nationwide classes and several MDLs.
+Additionally, Tim has served as counsel on successful appeals before the Supreme Court of Virginia, the Supreme Court of Colorado, and the U.S. Court of Appeals for the Second, Third, Fourth, Ninth, and Eleventh Circuits.

 Tim began his legal career by serving as a judicial law clerk to the Hon.
-Robert E. Payne, United States District Court for the Eastern District of Virginia.
+Robert E. Payne, U.S. District Court for the Eastern District of Virginia.

 Consumer Litigation

 • Lead counsel for tenant screening provider in three-week bench trial, with bellwether plaintiffs asserting first-impression claims of disparate impact and disparate treatment under the federal Fair Housing Act.
-Successfully defeated claims in securing valuable, precedential ruling for the screening industry.
+Successfully defeated claims in securing valuable, precedential ruling for the screening industry, which was unanimously affirmed by the U.S. Court of Appeals for the Second Circuit.

 • Counsel for Fortune 100 federally chartered bank in MDL proceeding aggregating more than 70 class actions arising out of prominent data breach.
 Successfully resolved case with opposition to class certification and motions for summary judgment pending.

 • Lead counsel for national trust of pool student loans holding billions of dollars in loans in a series of nationwide class actions challenging debt collection practices and loan ownership.
-Successfully secured summary judgment in multiple cases.
+Successfully secured summary judgment in multiple cases, including affirmance on appeal.

 • Lead counsel for multiple data brokers and wholesalers of public record information in putative class actions in multiple states attempting to apply the FCRA to their business models, achieving denials of class certification and dismissal of actions.